 State remains top exporter of tires and completed passenger motor vehicles

-COLUMBIA, S.C. – For the eighth consecutive year, the State of South Carolina set a record for total export sales in 2017.
-Today, Gov. Henry McMaster, the S.C.
-Department of Commerce and the S.C.
-Ports Authority announced that the state’s 2017 export sales totaled $32.2 billion, according to data from the U.S. Department of Commerce.
-The figure represents a 2.9 percent increase over the 2016 total.
+COLUMBIA, S.C. –For the sixth consecutive year, the State of South Carolina has set a record for total export sales.
+Today, Gov. Nikki Haley, the South Carolina Department of Commerce and the South Carolina Ports Authority announced that the State’s 2015 export sales totaled $30.9 billion, according to data from the U.S. Department of Commerce.
+The figure represents a more than four percent increase over the 2014 total.

 “Companies continue to trust the people of South Carolina to build their products because they make up a workforce that has built a remarkable reputation as one of the best in the world,” said Gov. Nikki Haley.
 “The fact that Team South Carolina has accomplished another record year in export sales proves that our economy is on the move, but with new companies investing in our state all the time, it’s clear that we’re just getting started.”

 With more than $4.4 billion in export sales, China remained South Carolina’s top export partner in 2015.
 Rounding out the Palmetto State’s top ten export partners were Germany, Canada, United Kingdom, Mexico, Japan, Singapore, Australia, Belgium and Korean Republic.

 “South Carolina companies continue to produce top-quality products, and the world is taking notice,” said Secretary of Commerce Bobby Hitt.
 “Looking ahead, the continued growth and development of our international trade footprint is critical as we seek to keep our state and its economy moving forward.”